softiciel/php-rest-client/README.md

 How to use?
 --------------

 Just instantiate the method you want to execute.
-There is support for GET, POST, PUT HEAD and OPTIONS methods.
+There is support for GET, POST, PUT HEAD, DELETE and OPTIONS methods.

 For GET method: